School Supplies

 Year 2

 MAT292 will build upon the differential equations you learned in Calculus I. There are only a few types of differential equations for which we can produce exact answers using mathematical techniques.
 We can find an approximate solution for the rest using a computer.
 Differential equations are extremely important to the finance field.
 A derivative (the main part of a differential equation) is really just the trend of a function at any point.
 A trend gives us some hints about what’s going to happen next.
-On a very simplified level, when we make predictions in finance, we’re analyzing these trends/derivatives to make a prediction.
+On a simplified level, when we make predictions in finance, we’re analyzing these trends/derivatives to make a prediction.

-ECE286 will cover the basics of probability and statistics.
+MIE286 will cover the basics of probability and statistics.
 You’ll apply the techniques of these courses in MSF to gain powerful analytical and predictive tools.

 ESC203 teaches you about the global implications of engineering.
 Since markets impact and are impacted by global events, it is crucial to be knowledgeable about world events, policy, and sustainability throughout your engineering career.